kyleLesack/16s_db_nomenclature/00_data/16s_dbs/rdp/Readme.txt

 https://rdp.cme.msu.edu/download/current_Bacteria_unaligned.fa.gz
 https://rdp.cme.msu.edu/download/current_Archaea_unaligned.fa.gz

-The files containing the RDP nomenclature for genus level classifications are found in the nomenclature folder. rdp_genera_ids_names.csv contains both the sequence ids and assigned names rdp_genus_names.txt contains only the unique genus names in
+The files containing the RDP nomenclature for genus level classifications are found in the nomenclature folder:

+rdp_genera_ids_names.csv.tar.gz contains both the sequence ids and assigned names **Note: this was compressed due to Github's size recommendation.
+Should be extracted before using the pipeline rdp_genus_names.txt contains only the unique genus names in